 In our graduate program you will master probabilistic modeling, data mining and machine learning, operations research and statistics, and work on projects that combine these tools to solve complex problems and make informed decisions.

-Analytics is one of the fastest growing areas of business.
-According to the Bureau of Labor and Statistics, job growth in this field will increase by 30% in the next 10 years, which is much faster than average.
+Analytics is one of the fastest growing fields in business, industry and government.
+According to the Bureau of Labor and Statistics, job growth in this field will increase by 30% in the next 10 years.

-We offer three different program options to accommodate students of virtually all levels.
+We offer three different program options, 5-year B.S./M.S., M.S., and Certificate, to accommodate students of virtually all levels.

 statistical methodology and probabilistic modeling